This document describes the current stable version of Celery (3.1). For development docs, go here.

 This benefits performance but it also means that tasks may be stuck waiting for long running tasks to complete:

--> send T1 to Process A # A executes T1 -> send T2 to Process B # B executes T2 <- T2 complete -> send T3 to Process A # A still executing T1, T3 stuck in local buffer and will not start until # T1 returns, and other queued tasks will not be sent to idle processes
+-> send task T1 to process A # A executes T1 -> send task T2 to process B # B executes T2 <- T2 complete sent by process B -> send task T3 to process A # A still executing T1, T3 stuck in local buffer and will not start until # T1 returns, and other queued tasks will not be sent to idle processes <- T1 complete sent by process A # A executes T3

 The worker will send tasks to the process as long as the pipe buffer is writable.
 The pipe buffer size varies based on the operating system: some may have a buffer as small as 64kb but on recent Linux versions the buffer size is 1MB (can only be changed system wide).